VitorVilela7/SMW-SA1-Pack/README.md

 * Tattletale (bug fixes, testing)
 * Vitor Vilela (that crazy author that did most of the things)
 * You (for using it :D)

+Special thanks also for all my patrons that supports my work, specially:
+* kccheng
+* hyp36rmax
+* Jake Mauer

 Read More
 =========